brkpplr/brkpplr/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on my own blog at brunokoppel.com
+- 🔭 I’m currently working on my own blog at [brunokoppel.com](http://brunokoppel.com/)
 - 🌱 I’m currently learning Web developing and Electronic Circuits
 - 🎛 I also make Electronic music  --> [Spotify](https://open.spotify.com/artist/5XK2KlEZ95yiEOqE8BcbgE?si=O6LJDkVWTc-bZ6QWzuuuGA)
+- ⚡ Fun fact: I wrote my first hello world at 14 using C.

+#### Experience
+- 3 years of C
+- 1 year of C++
+- 1/2 year of Web Development with js and ts

 <!--
 **BrunoKoppel/brunokoppel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.